In this post, I will go over the crime of evading or fleeing from a police officer under vehicle code 2800.2.

 - While driving, the defendant “willfully” ﬂed from, or tried to elude, the pursuing peace officer4;

 - During the pursuit, the defendant drove with willful or wanton disregard for the safety of persons or property5

-AND All of the following were true:
+All of the following must also be true:

 - There was at least one lighted red lamp visible from the front of the peace officer’s vehicle;